 - What can I play it on?
 TBC

-Wonder Woman release date and platforms
+Wonder Woman release date rumors and platforms

 We could also see it arrive on PS4 and Xbox One, but that seems unlikely.
-Gotham Knights cancelled its last-gen editions, so we can't picture a game arriving much later making that leap.
+Gotham Knights famously canceled its last-gen editions, so we can't picture a game arriving much later making that leap.
 We imagine that (given the game's release is probably a while away) Monolith will be aiming to target the latest hardware, without being held back by the last generation of consoles.